Skip to main content

 Can I overlap classes to fulfill both my major and minor requirements?

 Yes.
 Any number of lower-division classes can apply to both your major and your minor.
 Per University policy, a maximum of two upper-division courses can apply to both your major and your minor.
+This chart shows a visual representation of all the types of overlaps allowed between majors and minors.

 Can I take Econ classes for P/NP for my minor?
 If I take classes for a letter grade, can I get a D in a course?